ConsciousBone/calcupico/README.md

 A simple app launcher.
 - **snake.py**
 The iconic game of Snake.
+- **buttontest.py**
+We use this in the build guide to ensure everything is working as expected.
 - **wifimanager.py (Pico W series only)**
 Manage the Pico's WiFi connection.
 - **wikipedia.py (Pico W series only)**